 Conflict is the spice that makes characters come alive, and an adversary can cause the protagonist all kinds of interesting problems and complicate your story by throwing up roadblocks to the investigation.

 An adversary may simply be thickheaded—for example, a superior officer who remains stubbornly unconvinced and takes the protagonist off the case.
 Or an adversary may be deliberately obstructive.
 For example, a bureaucrat’s elected boss might quash an investigation that threatens political cronies, or a senior reporter may fail to pass along information because he doesn’t want a junior reporter to get the scoop.

-In developing an adversary, remember it should be a character who’s positioned to thwart, annoy and generally get in your sleuth’s way.
-With an adversary in the story, the sleuth gets lots of opportunity to argue, struggle and in general show his mettle and ingenuity.
+In developing an adversary, remember it should be a character who’s positioned to thwart, annoy, and generally get in your sleuth’s way.
+With an adversary in the story, the sleuth gets lots of opportunities to argue, struggle, and, in general, show his mettle and ingenuity.